genkuroo/stock-tracker/README.md

 A personal stock portfolio CLI and local dashboard.
 Pulls live data via `yfinance`, stores history in SQLite, generates AI-written daily TLDRs and a long-term "chronicle" per ticker via the Claude API, and exposes everything through a small Flask dashboard.

 Built as a learning project — not a deployable product.
-Runs entirely on your local machine.
+Runs entirely on local machine.

 ---